mvanbaak/Seedbox-Statistics-For-InfluxDB/README.md

 You will need the influxdb library installed to use this - [Found Here](https://github.com/influxdata/influxdb-python)

 You will need the speedtest-cli library installed to use this - [Found Here](https://github.com/sivel/speedtest-cli)

+Depending on your torrent client you will need:
+- rtorrent
+- transmissionrpc
+See the specific requirement-$client.txt files

 You also MUST have the Deluge WebUI plugin installed